2022 Summer Camp Staff Position Overview and Requirements

-Unit Coordinators in youth camp are responsible for the organization and supervision of their assigned unit (Sherwood, Highlands, Alpine) consisting of about 30-40 campers and 10-15 staff (5-7 counselors, 2-3 Minors Support Staff, and 3-4 Support Staff).
+Unit Coordinators in youth camp are responsible for the organization and supervision of their assigned unit (Sherwood, Highlands, Alpine) consisting of about 30-40 campers and 10-15 staff (5-7 counselors, and 3-4 Support Staff).

 Unit Coordinators are responsible for planning and executing any unit activities as well as overseeing their unit’s cabin activities.
 Additionally, they will be responsible for coaching their staff to provide the best experiences for the campers.
 This position requires prior experience in group and behavior management.
 As supervisors, the Unit Coordinators will be responsible for conducting observations and assessments of staff, often working closely with the Camp Director.
 Secondary responsibilities will include: supervising babysitters during Family Camps, assisting with dishes and camp cleaning, and evaluation writing.

-The Art Lead facilitates Westwind’s art program for youth and teen campers (ages 7-17), and also adults and families of all ages.
-The Art Lead will be responsible for planning and teaching daily arts and crafts projects, maintaining and organizing the Art Palace and all of the art supplies, working alongside all units to customize and develop curriculum, and lead groups of campers throughout the day.
-This position requires art ability, creativity, and experience in various art techniques (beading, tie dye, painting, paper mache, clay, nature art, etc.) and leadership of staff and all participants.
+The Art Specialist facilitates Westwind’s art program for youth and teen campers (ages 7-17), and also adults and families of all ages.
+The Art Specialist will be responsible for planning and teaching daily arts and crafts projects, maintaining and organizing the Art Palace and all of the art supplies, working alongside all units to customize and develop curriculum, and lead groups of campers throughout the day.
+This position requires, creativity, and experience in various art techniques (beading, tie dye, painting, paper mache, clay, nature art, etc.) and leadership of staff and all participants.
 Secondary responsibility may include assisting with camp cleaning and dishwashing.

 Minimum age of 18 years old with experience leading art instruction.

-The Naturalist facilitates specific nature programming and activities for all ages, either during established unit time or other cabin activity times.
-The Naturalist is responsible for creating and executing educational and fun nature activities that correlate to Westwind and its biodiversity and location.
+The Nature Specialist facilitates specific nature programming and activities for all ages, either during established unit time or other cabin activity times.
+The Nature Specialist is responsible for creating and executing educational and fun nature activities that correlate to Westwind and its biodiversity and location.
 Working closely with Unit Coordinators and lifeguards, this position requires prior knowledge of and passion for coastal plants, the estuary, the ocean and tidepools, and the rainforest, and is able to inspire others by designing nature activities for both campers and staff.
-The Naturalist is supervised by the Camp Director and is also responsible for gathering and organizing supplies and materials.
-The Naturalist is assigned to a unit and will participate in unit activities as Support Staff when they are not planning or implementing an activity.
+The Nature Specialist is supervised by the Camp Director and is also responsible for gathering and organizing supplies and materials.
+The Nature Specialist is assigned to a unit and will participate in unit activities as Support Staff when they are not planning or implementing an activity.
 Other job duties may include dishwashing, camp cleaning, and assisting where needed.

-The primary responsibility of the Media Specialist is to capture photos and video to reflect the camp day.
-Media Specialists will post photos daily to the camp’s Flickr account and compile an end of session video.
-The Media Specialist will acquire photos of each cabin group, all camp activities, as well as spend time with units and cabins getting photos of smaller group activities.
+The primary responsibility of the Media Specialists is to capture photos and video to reflect the camp day.
+Media Specialists will post photos to the camp’s Flickr account and compile an end of session video.
+The Media Specialists will acquire photos and video clips of each cabin group, all camp activities, as well as spend time with units and cabins getting photos of smaller group activities.
 Video material of day to day activities, special events, and camper testimonials will be gathered.
 Secondary responsibilities will include assisting with dishes and camp cleaning.